IoPPN - King’s College London

 Experience:

-At least 12 months’ full-time equivalent (FTE) relevant experience in a clinical or clinically relevant research capacity at the time of application.
+At least 12 months’ full-time equivalent relevant experience

-Please see our Entry Requirements page for more information.
+Please see our Entry Requirements page for more information

 Residence: